aihanb/KITTI-distance-estimation/README.md

 Use `visualizer.py` to visualize and debug your dataset.
 Edit `visualizer.py` as you want to visualize whatever data you want.

 ### Training
 1. Use `hyperopti.py` for hyperparameter optimization.
 Choose the hyperparameters you would like to try out.
+More info on hyperoptimization [here](https://github.com/maxpumperla/hyperas)
 2. Use result of 1. and edit `train.py` accordingly.
 Use `train.py` to actually train your model
 3. Use `inference.py` to generate predictions for the test set.
 4. Use `prediction-visualizer.py` to visualize the predictions.